 I've been using online communication since way before the Internet was opened to the public.
 In 1982 I started with MCI Mail, CompuServe and GEnie, as well as numerous individual online BBS's.
 On CompuServe, I have been a SysOp of the Ideas, Inventions & Innovations Forum.
 I was one of the first online faculty members at an emerging academic institution called the University of Phoenix.
 There I taught a course on Intellectual Property Management.

-I have been hired as an expert witness for various cases involving intellectual property issues, and since 1982 I have been the editor-in-chief of Biotechnology Law Report.
+I have been hired as an expert witness for various cases involving intellectual property issues, and since 1982 I have been the founding editor of Biotechnology Law Report.
 For even more information about my background, see my profile at www.elman.com.

 In one of the photos on this site, you'll see me holding my first grandson, Elijah Suraj, born in Hawaii in February 2008.
 In June 2011, two more grandsons arrived.